ChristopherAyling/CAB320-tumorClassifier/README.md

 # CAB320-tumorClassifier
-Classifies tumors and either Malignant or Benign using various ML techniques.
+Classifies tumors as either Malignant or Benign using various ML techniques.